-35 Years Ago: Talking Heads’ ‘More Songs About Buildings and Food’ Album Released
+How Talking Heads Avoided the Sophomore Jinx on ‘More Songs About Buildings and Food’

-Given the backlash against disco that was taking place at the time, it was a risky decision to emphasize the funk in their sound, but it worked, particularly on the ‘Found a Job‘ and ‘Artists Only.’
+Given the disco backlash at the time, it was a risky decision to emphasize the funk in their sound, but it worked, particularly on the “Found a Job” and “Artists Only.”
 Eno would go on to produce the next two Talking Heads albums.

 The album’s cover, a photo mosaic of the band comprised of 529 Polaroids, showed their art-school training hadn’t gone to waste.
 Neither the band’s name nor the album’s title appear on the cover — another risky decision, especially given the poor commercial showing of the debut.
 But people were still able to find the record: It peaked at No. 29 on the Billboard 200 and was eventually certified gold.

 A year later, Talking Heads would begin their exploration of world rhythms that exposed them to an even wider audience.
 But on More Songs About Buildings and Food, they proved themselves to be a band that was in it for the long haul.